meza/trance-stack/README.md

 ### Split integration

-The stack uses [Split](https://split.io) for feature flags.
+We use [Split](https://split.io) for feature flags.
 You will need to create an account with them and set up a new project.

 When you have your project set up, head to the workspace settings > API Keys section.